 - Davenport; the many musical influences available to Bix in his home town, from riverboats to local dancehalls and vaudeville theaters.

-- Lake Forrest and Chicago: Bix’s last year of high school was spent in Chicago’s northern suburb of Lake Forrest, where the lure of jazz in the Windy City proved irresistible to the young musician.
+- Lake Forest and Chicago: Bix’s last year of high school was spent in Chicago’s northern suburb of Lake Forest, where the lure of jazz in the Windy City proved irresistible to the young musician.

 - Wolverines and Gennett Records; Bix takes on life as a professional musician with a young band that makes a reputation in the Midwest and eventually New York.
 He makes his first recordings in a pioneering record studio in which Louis Armstrong, Jelly Roll Morton, Muggsy Spanier, and the New Orleans Rhythm Kings also made their recording debuts.

 - Partnering with Trumbauer; Bix finds a “guardian angel” and a musical soul-mate in the form of saxophonist Frank Trumbauer.
 Bix plays in Trumbauer’s band at the Arcadia Ballroom in St. Louis and follows him into the Jean Goldkette band, and later the Paul Whiteman Orchestra.

 - Hudson Lake; at the back wall of the Museum the stage of the Hudson Lake Casino is re-created, along with a life-size figure of Bix holding a cornet.